fourier-space/Computing-2-Notes/README.md

 | **Web app file structure example:** |

 The figure shows the files that comprise the rock paper scissors web-app.
-The files are organised into three directories, `/client/`, `/server/`, and `/tests/`.
+The files are organised into three directories, `/browser/`, `/server/`, and `/tests/`.
 Each of these three directories hosts an entry point for a javascript program, i.e. a main file or test file.
 The import chain for each program is shown with all the javascript files imported into a runtime environment (the browser, server, or test framework) grouped together.
-An important point to note is how the client and server programs are independant of each other – they run in separate environments, and they don't share any files; in principle they could be run on different computers.
+An important point to note is how the browser and server programs are independant of each other – they run in separate environments, and they don't share any files; in principle they could be run on different computers.
 Any data sharing between the two programs has to be done with *ajax* i.e. the *fetch* API.
 The test and server programs also run in different contexts, but the `rps.js` file here is loaded into both programs.
 This pure javascript module is agnostic to where it is imported, it doesn't *know* whether it is hosted on a server or is being tested, its only concern is simulating games of rock paper scissors.
 Because it is a pure javascript module it can be imported into any environment, even on the browser.

 Let's take a look at what the role of each javascript file is in this example.

+- `/browser/main.js`
+  - This is the **browser main file**, the entry point for the browser program.
+It displays the state of an online rock paper scissors game and allows users to interact with the game by selecting a move.
+Its role here is to set up event listeners for when the user interacts with the page, and to send messages to the server then await and interpret the response.
+- `/browser/ajax.js`
+  - `ajax.js` exports a helper function that allows javascript object values to be sent directly to the localhost server.
+It is a **browser module** since it makes use of the browser provided `fetch()` function.
+- `/server/server.js`
+  - The **server main file**.
+It has two jobs; to statically serve the browser program, and to answer any http requests – it reads the body of the request and converts it into a javascript object value for `api.js` to process.
+- `/server/api.js`
+  - This file defines what messages can be sent to the server for playing rock paper scissors, i.e. joining a new game, making a move, and checking the result.
+It doens't itself know the rules of rock paper scissors, for that it imports `rps.js`.
+In principle, this file could be a **server module**, since it could access functions only available to the server, such as databases, however in this example it doesn't rely on any such interfaces, so is actually a **pure javascript module**.
+- `/server/rps.js`
+  - This module has a single purpose, and that is to play rock paper scissors.
+It provides a function that takes moves from two players and returns which player has won.
+It doesn't know about browsers, servers, or tests and can be in principle imported anywhere because it is a **pure javascript module**.
+- `/tests/rps.test.js`
+  - This is the **test file** for `rps.js`, it gives us confidence that we have coded `rps.js` correctly by testing properties that we would expect to hold true, i.e. symmetry between each player.
+This file is picked up by the test framework and runs in the test environment, with additional functions from mocha, and fast-check available.
+- `/tests/property.js`
+  - This file exports a helper function for property based testing that allows property tests to be declared in a less verbose way.
+Since it relies on functions from the test framework, it is classified as a **test module**.